sayanriju/Tiny-Bash-Server/README.md

 >`REQUEST_URI`

 All of the above carry their usual meanings, except QUERY_STRING, which is a bit different for TBS.
-In most other servers, this variable is valid only in case of GET requests and refers to the part of the URL after ?
+In most other servers, this variable is valid only in case of GET requests and refers to the part of the URL after the ?
 In TBS though, this variable is valid for POST requests as well, and has the same format as for GET (e.g myvar1=0&myvar2=1)

-These variables are available as normal bash variables within .htsh scripts, after a
+All these are available as normal bash variables within .htsh scripts.
->`eval "$1"`

-line be included.